fodi/construct-3-projects/README.md

 # Fodi's Construct 3 templates / example projects
-This monorepo contains a bunch of Construct 3 projects I'd like to share with the community.
-Most of them are examples, some provide integrations with 3rd party libraries or services.
+This monorepo contains a bunch of Construct 3 projects I wanted to share with the community.
+It has my blank template project, a bunch of examples, some of them provide integrations with 3rd party libraries or services.

 ## Usage
 Clone the repo or [download the ZIP archive](https://github.com/fodi/construct-3-projects/archive/refs/heads/main.zip), then find the project you're looking for in the `projectfolders` folder & open it as a project folder in Construct 3.